Islandora-Collaboration-Group/ISLE/docs/install/install-local-new.md

 * Follow the in-line instructions to add your project's name to the appropriate areas.
     * Once finished, save and close the file.

-* _Using the same open terminal:_, navigate to "/pathto/yourprojectnamehere/scripts/proxy/ssl-certs/"
+* _Using the same open terminal:_
+    * navigate to "/pathto/yourprojectnamehere/scripts/proxy/ssl-certs/"
     * `cd ./scripts/proxy/ssl-certs/`

 * Change the permissions on the script to make it executable